 No questions will be asked and this will not affect your treatment in any way.

-This publication can also be made available in large print, braille (English only), audio tape and in different languages.
-If you would like further information contact nss.communications@nhs.scot
+This publication can be made available in large print, braille (English only), audio tape and different languages.
+Please contact nss.communications@nhs.scot for further information.

-The Scottish National Blood Transfusion Service is part of NHS National Services Scotland
+The Scottish National Blood Transfusion Service is part of NHS National Services Scotland.